oprypin/crsfml/gitbook/window-inputs.md

 ## Joystick

 The class that provides access to the joysticks' states is [Joystick]({{book.api}}/Joystick.html).
-Like the other classes in this tutorial, it only contains static functions.
+Like the other classes in this tutorial, it only contains class methods.

-Joysticks are identified by their index (0 to 7, since CrSFML supports up to 8 joysticks).
-Therefore, the first argument of every function of [Joystick]({{book.api}}/Joystick.html) is the index of the joystick that you want to query.
+Joysticks are identified by their index (0 to 7, since SFML supports up to 8 joysticks).
+Therefore, the first argument of every class method of [Joystick]({{book.api}}/Joystick.html) is the index of the joystick that you want to query.

 You can check whether a joystick is connected or not: